-In addition, the Library Board approved the Library's new strategic plan, which provides a clear direction through December 2028 for the Library.
+The Library Board approved the Library's new strategic plan in 2023, which provides a clear direction through December 2028.
 The plan consists of four goals that are to improve the building, invest in staff and its development, continue enhancements to patron services and resources, and increase community outreach efforts.
-Successfully meeting these goals will require prudent and proactive financial planning for both operational and capital needs.